barionleg/cesium.wiki.gs/Models-Details.md

    * COLLADA Animation - for articulating things like satellite solar panels and aircraft landing gear; rigs for robot arms; rigid body dynamics driving explosions; and skinning deformations.
 * Work in Columbus view.
 The model scale will need to be adjusted - and will be relative to the projection
 * Work in 2D.
 Render model to texture from top-down view; lay over top the 2D map as a billboard.
 The model will appear lit and changes in orientation, e.g., banked aircraft turns, will be seen.
 Awesome.
+* COLLADA to WebGLTF conversion (see below)
+   * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
+   * From the end-user's perspective, conversion to WebGLTF should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and WebGLTF is sent back.
 * Interaction with CZML
    * CZML references external models.
    * Time-varying CZML can manipulate model animation (articulations), materiel properties, etc.